octopuscinema/raw-player/README.md

 ## Building for Windows
 ### Dependancies
 Building OCTOPUS RAW Player requires Visual Studio 2022 with the C# desktop development workload.
-The OCTOPUS RAW Player project references a handful of NuGet packages which should be restored (https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) prior to building.
+The OCTOPUS RAW Player project references several NuGet packages which should be restored (https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) prior to building.

 ### Building the solution
 The OCTOPUS RAW Player executable for Windows can be built from the ```raw-player/Player.Windows.sln``` solution file.
 The solution contains both C# and C++ projects (mixed managed/unmanaged code).
 C++ project dependancies are linked dynamically at run-time - please ensure the C++ projects ```raw-player/Decoders``` are built prior to publishing or lauching the debug/release executable.